witchi/filters/README.txt

  'filters',
 );

-To setup the plugin, open the filters.php file and edit the following variables:
+To setup the plugin, open the config.inc.php file and edit the following variables:
-  $this->autoAddSpamFilterRule = TRUE;  // if TRUE a spam filter rule is created for all users which automatically move messages into junk folder
+  $config['autoAddSpamFilterRule'] = TRUE;  // if TRUE a spam filter rule is created for all users which automatically move messages into junk folder
-  $this->spam_subject = '[SPAM]';       // How to mark the spam in the subject?
+  $config['spam_subject'] = '[SPAM]';       // How to mark the spam in the subject?
 To have effect the previous variable must be TRUE.
-  $this->decodeBase64Msg = TRUE;        // if TRUE decodes base64 mail messages.
+  $config['caseInsensitiveSearch'] = TRUE;  // if TRUE filters searching in case insensitive mode.
-  $this->caseInsensitiveSearch = TRUE;  // if TRUE filters searching in case insensitive mode.
+  $config['decodeBase64Msg'] = FALSE;        // if TRUE decodes base64 mail messages.
+WORNING: NOT WORKING YET!

 History